macacollins/book-it/README.md

 ## Import Custom Repertoires

 You can upload any set of lines you want to learn.
-Learning the London and the Caro?
-Prepare your PGN with the lines you want from those openings and you can use it with this site.
+Learning the Scandinavian Wombat Attack like everyone else?
+Prepare your PGN with the lines you want from that opening and you can use it with this site.

 ## Review your games